AdobeDocs/workfront.en/help/classic/agile/use-scrum-in-an-agile-team/iterations/create-an-iteration.md

 1. (Optional) To add stories to an existing iteration, see [Add stories to an existing iteration](../../../agile/use-scrum-in-an-agile-team/iterations/add-stories-to-existing-iteration.md).

-## Understand how task start dates are calculated when added to an iteration
+## Understand how task start dates are calculated when added to an iteration {#understand-how-task-start-dates-are-calculated-when-added-to-an-iteration}

 When you add a task as a story to an iteration, the Must Finish On task constraint is used for&nbsp;each story.
 In most cases, the planned start date of the task is calculated based on the following formula: